kot-org/Kot/README.md

 # Run Kot
 Download the latest release <a href="https://github.com/kot-org/Kot/releases">here</a> and make it run on your x86-64 emulator such as qemu, bochs, vmware, virtual box, ...

+# Credits
+The icons used in this project were provided by [Icon8](https://icons8.com/).